JohnONolan/adn-buttons/README.md

 Share the love, show off your followers, and allow people to discover your App.net profile.
 Buttons that match your other buttons.
 Sexy.

-To get started, checkout http://adnbtns.com!

-**NB: As this never really took off, and App.Net pretty much disappeared - I will not be renewing adnbtns.com.
-These buttons will stop working with that domain, however will still be accessible via http://johnonolan.github.io/adn-buttons**
+**NB: Previously these buttons were powered via adnbtns.com - but as this never really took off, and App.Net pretty much disappeared - I have let the domain go.
+These buttons will stop working with that domain, however will still be accessible via http://johnonolan.github.io/adn-buttons for anyone who wishes to continue to use them.**

 ## Usage